anna-filou/anna-filou.github.io/now.md

 ## 📚 Reading
 - It by Stephen King on my Kindle

+--

+## 漏 Random
+- I recently tried meal replacement drinks 拏 for the first time and they are so awesome!
+It saves so much time and brain power to not have to think about what you're going to eat each day for breakfast or lunch.

 ---

 ## ✅ Doing
 Here are my most recent [Makerlog](https://getmakerlog.com/about) achievements.
-Aiming to log more often without skipping days.
+It's mainly for tech stuff so it's empty when I'm busy with different things.

 <iframe title="Makerlog Embed" height="300" style="width:100%" scrolling="no" frameborder="0" allowtransparency="true" src="https://api.getmakerlog.com/users/1293/embed"></iframe>